Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 Applications are still open and will close around March 1st

 I pulled the latest list, and it looks like about 8 of you have completed your applications.
-Awesome!๐ I'd love to have many, many more of you complete yours as well!
+Awesome!🎉 I'd love to have many, many more of you complete yours as well!
 You have a little over a month before the applications close.

 Short video

 I made short promotional video about my class (ASTR-324) and being in London.
-This is supposed to get pushed out to the International Center's
+This is supposed to get pushed out to the International Center's Instagram on the 29th.
+(I hope you like it!)

 "London-y" Things